Extended Student Services FAQ

 ESS is for children enrolled in the school district only.

-Each program has the Annual Holiday Schedule which given to parents yearly.
-Typical days that the ESS programs are closed are State holidays and three additional ESS staff work days – before and after summer programming.
+An Annual Holiday Schedule which is given to parents.
+Typical days that the ESS programs are closed are State holidays, three ESS staff workdays – before and after summer programming and a week during the school district Winter Break.

 Tuition is due to the site or through Bill Pay, to the Youth Services office, no later than the fifth working day of the month.
 A $25 late payment fee will be added to your account if your tuition is late.